syamilmj/Aqua-Resizer/readme.md

 ## How to use

-Simple copy aq_resizer.php into your theme and reference it from your functions.php file e.g. `require_once('aq_resizer.php');`, then you're good to go.
+Simply copy aq_resizer.php into your theme and reference it from your functions.php file e.g. `require_once('aq_resizer.php');`, then you're good to go.

 You can then use it in your theme as such: